Bira/octopus-carnival/_drafts/wir-mm-4e-lamia.md

 In Greek mythology, Lamia was a woman cursed by Hera to become a half-human, half-snake, child-eating monster.
-The Greeks themselves would end up using the name for a whole species of such creatures later on, and a few naughty anime shows would end up adopting it for their own brand of sexy snake lady.
+The Greeks themselves would end up using the name for a whole species of such creatures later on, and a few naughty anime shows would end up adopting it for their own brand of snake lady.

 D&D lamias are a bit different, and have been in the game since at least 1st Edition.
 Here, they are only present in the MM.